 Article 6 of the New York State Public Officers Law is known as the Freedom of Information Law (FOIL).
-This law allows members of the public to request records from New York State or local government agencies.
-If a record is located in response to your request, the entire record will be made available unless an exemption applies to all or part of it.
-FOIL only applies to records, and does not require answers to questions.
+This law allows members of the public to request records from New York State or local government agencies.For records of other City entities, please visit the FOIL page of that entity or use the City's Open Records portal.

 Fax: (646) 500-7159

 You may also submit your request by mail addressed to: FOIL Officer, NYC Commission on Human Rights, 22 Reade Street, New York, NY 10007.